maximerihouey/QuickSelect-playground/README.md

 The QuickSelect algorithm alloys to find the k-th smallest element of an unordered list, yielding performances on-average better than if we had to previously order the list.
 This algorithm is particularly usefull when computing the median of an unordered list.
 For more explanations see the Wikipedia article [Quickselect](https://en.wikipedia.org/wiki/Quickselect).

-This repository contains several implementation of the Quickselect algorithm:
+This repository contains several implementations of the Quickselect algorithm:
 - Python
 - Cython
 - Scala